Lando Norris takes the points but ‘not proud’ of sprint success in Sao Paulo

 McLaren also had Verstappen to contend with after he swatted Leclerc aside for third with six laps to go.
 The Dutchman took a lunge at Piastri on the final lap but the McLaren man held firm.

 Verstappen was then hauled in front of the stewards for an infringement under the VSC.
-Verstappen already has to serve a five-place grid penalty for Sunday’s main event after taking on a new combustion engine.
+Verstappen, who already has to serve a five-place grid penalty for Sunday’s main event after taking on a new combustion engine, was hit with a post-race time penalty, dropping him behind Leclerc.

+Verstappen was adjudged to have gained an advantage by re-starting the race closer to Piastri than he should have.

 Carlos Sainz finished fifth in the sprint race, one place ahead of George Russell.
 Lewis Hamilton started 11th and finished 11th in the other Mercedes.